Dino (South Korean singer): 2015–present: Seventeen and solo activities

 In 2015, Dino debuted as a member of the South Korean boy group Seventeen with the extended play 17 Carat on May 26.
 In 2017, following his graduation from high school, Dino released his first solo song, "0 (Zero)", on SoundCloud.
 It was written by himself and composed by Bumzu.
 At the end of 2017 he released another song, "The Real Thing", again a collaboration with Bumzu.

 Since 2018, Dino has released a series of dance videos under the name Dino's Danceology, choreographed himself.
 The series has 11 entries as of 2024, including 5 Seconds of Summer's "Thin White Lines" and Josef Salvat's "call on me".
 At Seventeen's 2021 Power of Love online concert, Dino debuted his third solo song, "Last Order".
 In June 2022, he released a digital song named "High-Five", written by himself and produced alongside Prismfilter's Hey Farmer.

 In 2023, Dino and bandmate Jeonghan were cast in MBC every1's reality show Magic Lamp alongside Kim Jae-joong, Kang Hui, Lee Joo-ahn, Junpi, and Tan.
 In August 2023, alongside bandmates DK and Joshua, Dino was featured on New Kids On The Block's remix to their 2008 song "Dirty Dancing", released as a part of a commemoration of the 15th anniversary of the album The Blocks release.
 In October 2023, Dino released his first OST song, participating in the soundtrack for television series Castaway Diva with the song "Icarus".
 On November 17, Pledis announced that Dino would be releasing his first solo song to streaming platforms, titled "Wait".
 It was released November 27.
-At the 38th Golden Disc Awards, Dino performed "Fighting" with BSS as "Pi Cheol-in", a signature middle-aged character frequently invoked by him in Seventeen's content.

 In January 2024, Dino was announced as the new presenter of Tokyo FM's School of Lock program, a role previously held by his bandmate Jeonghan.
 In July 2025, he was invited to sing the official anthem of the 2025 Esports World Cup alongside American rapper Duckwrth and American metalcore band The Word Alive.
 The song, "Til My Fingers Bleed", was released on July 7, and the three acts performed it together at the opening ceremony in Riyadh on July 10.

+On July 13, 2026, he released "Beyond the Dream" for the soundtrack of the ENA television series Dream to You.